Save money with Cheshire East libraries

 - Joining is free!
 It opens your world up to a whole range of services and stock, and libraries local to you

 - Borrowing books is free!
 Why buy books when you can borrow them for free from your library?
-Plus, bag a bargain at our regular sales of withdrawn stock!
+You could even bag a bargain at our regular sales of withdrawn stock!

 - Sign up for free Pre-Overdue notifications, and we’ll e-mail you when your books are due back.
 (Please note, this is a courtesy service and in the event of non-delivery of the advance email any overdue charges cannot be waived)

-- Rent a CD, DVD or console game from the library for a week.
-You get to listen, watch and play at a fraction of the cost!
-Look out for special monthly offers too!
+- Rent a CD or DVD from the library for a week.
+You get to listen, watch and play at a fraction of the cost

 - Try our eResources for free access to premium subscription services, 24/7, 365.
-These include Oxford English Dictionary, Britannica Library, and Theory Test Pro so save on your subscriptions to Which? or Ancestry and Find my Past
+These include Oxford English Dictionary, Britannica Library, and Theory Test Pro.
+You could also save on your subscriptions to Which? or Ancestry and Find my Past

-- Download and read eBooks, eAudiobooks and eMagazines for free!
+- Download and read eBooks or listen to eAudiobooks and eMagazines for free!
 You could save on your regular subscriptions to magazines

-- Read newspapers for free at your local library!
+- Read newspapers for free at your local library or online

 - Get free PC and internet access for an hour each day in your local library.
-Keep in touch with friends and family; update your CV; look for jobs online!
+Keep in touch with friends and family; shop; update your CV; look for jobs online!
 We also provide printing for a small charge.
 Library members can even bring their own devices and use our free WiFi.
 Look out for IT and Chat or book an IT Buddy session